×

 • Punitive damages.
 If your employer’s retaliatory behavior was particularly egregious, the courts may decide to give punitive damages to ensure the employer is adequately punished for their behavior and help avoid similar incidents from occurring in the future.

-Protect Your Rights and Interests with a Long Beach Retaliation Lawyer
+Protect Your Rights and Interests With a Long Beach Retaliation Lawyer

 If you are facing adverse actions from your employer by asserting your worker’s rights or fighting back against immoral or unlawful situations, it is crucial to receive skilled and experienced legal support.
 A Long Beach retaliation lawyer from Briana Kim, PC, understands how damaging retaliation can be on an emotional, financial, and professional level.
 Contact us today to build up your case and fight back against your employer’s unlawful behavior.